During orientation, I tell all of my students to fail miserably — like fall-on-your-face-so-hard-it-hurts kind of failure.

 They all laugh half-heartedly before I repeat, “No, I really want you to fail.”

-I think this awkward laughter comes from students being socialized to not make mistakes.
+I think this awkward laughter comes from students being socialized not make mistakes.
 We’re expected to only celebrate winning results, not the journey it takes to achieve them.

 Being unafraid to try means you believe your worth is not tied to the outcome of a test, a relationship, a social media post, or a work deliverable.
 This notion requires a commitment to unlearning lessons about failure, reflectively inwardly, and getting comfortable with expressing vulnerability.